Niki Volos B.C.: Upward and steady course but also administrative reshuffles (2019–2023)

 In the 2019–20 season the championship was interrupted due to a pandemic, with Niki finishing in 2nd place and returning solemnly to the 2nd National League, where they compete to this day.
 In 2022, financier Babis Toutoutzoglou leaves after 7 years and is succeeded by businessman Christos Kallipolitis, who in turn leaves in November 2022.

 Administrative calm and return to A2 (2023–present)

 In December 2023, Giorgos Takis takes over as president, who continues to this day.
 In the 2023–24 season, he played relegation play-off matches with Proteas Grevena, which he defeated, managing to remain in the category.

 In the 2024–25 season, despite missing out on promotion by participating in the playoffs, they finally won it and returned to A2 after 12 years, via wild card.

 Arena

-The club plays its home games at the 1,500 seat Nea Ionia Indoor Sports Arena.
+The club plays its home games at the 1,500 seat Nea Ionia Indoor Hall.